Broadcasting colourings on trees. A combinatorial view: Introduction

 \subsection{Further Motivation - Non Reconstruction in Random Graphs \& Sampling}

-It is believed that the non-reconstruction/reconstruction phenomenon determines the dynamic phase transition in the random graph $G_{n,m}$ \cite{1RSBPaper}.
-Where $G_{n,m}$ denotes the random graph on $n$ vertices and $m$ edges while we let $d$ be the expected degree, i.e. $d=2m/n$.
-In this context we take $d$ to be fixed.
+It is believed that the non-reconstruction/reconstruction transition determines the {\em dynamic phase transition} for the $k$-colourings of the random graph $G(n,m)$.
+Where $G(n,m)$ denotes the random graph on $n$ vertices and $m$ edges with $d$ denoting the expected degree, i.e. $d=2m/n$.

-The {\em dynamic phase transition} is related to the geometry of $k$-colourings of $G_{n,m}$ and it was predicted by statistical physicists in \cite{1RSBPaper}, based on ingenious however mathematically non-rigorous arguments.
+The {\em dynamic phase transition} is related to the geometry of $k$-colourings of $G(n,m)$ and it was predicted by statistical physicists in \cite{1RSBPaper}, based on ingenious but mathematically non-rigorous arguments.
 Let us be more specific.
-For typical instances of $G(n,m)$, it is well known that the chromatic number $\chi\sim \frac{d}{2\ln d}$ (see \cite{GnmChromatic}).
-The 1-step Replica Symmetry breaking hypothesis (see \cite{1RSBPaper}) suggests that considering the space of $k$-colourings of $G_{n,m}$ as $k$ varies from large to small, we will observe the following phenomenon: For $k=(1+\epsilon)d/\ln d$ (i.e. greater than $2\chi$) all but a vanishing fraction of $k$-colourings form a giant connected ball.
-The notion of connectedness suggests that starting from any colouring we can traverse the whole set of solutions by moving in steps.
+For typical instances of $G(n,m)$, the chromatic number $\chi$ is well known to be $\chi\sim \frac{d}{2\ln d}$ (see \cite{GnmChromatic}).
+The 1-step Replica Symmetry breaking hypothesis \cite{1RSBPaper} considers the space of $k$-colourings of $G(n,m)$ as $k$ varies from large to small and predicted the following phenomenon: For $k=(1+\epsilon)d/\ln d$ (i.e. greater than $2\chi$) all but a vanishing fraction of $k$-colourings form a giant connected ball.
+That is, starting from any colouring we can traverse the whole set of colourings in the ball by moving in steps.
 Each steps involves changing only a very small -constant- number of colour assignments.
-However, for $k=(1-\epsilon)d/\ln d$ the set of $k$-colouring shatters into exponentially many connected balls with each ball containing an exponentially small fraction of all $k$-colourings.
-Any two colourings in different balls are separated with linear hamming distance.
-For a rigorous description of the shattering phenomenon see \cite{ACO}.
+However, for $k=(1-\epsilon)d/\ln d$ (e.g. smaller than $2\chi$) the set of $k$-colouring shatters into exponentially many connected balls with each ball containing an exponentially small fraction of all $k$-colourings.
+Any two colourings in different balls are separated with linear hamming distance (for rigorous result about shattering see in \cite{ACO}).

-We should remark that the dynamic phase transition in $G_{n,m}$ (roughly) coincides with the extremality /non-extremality transition of the colourings in a $d$-ary tree.
-Further investigation into this coincidence yield the authors in \cite{GershMont} to developed a sufficient condition for the tree and random graph reconstruction problem to coincide.
-In \cite{Restrepo} this condition was verified for symmetric models like colouring.
+\remove { The dynamic phase transition in $G(n,m)$ (roughly) coincides with the re\-con\-struction/non-re\-con\-struction transition of the colourings in a $d$-ary tree.
+Further investigation into this coincidence enabled the authors in \cite{GershMont} to developed a sufficient condition for the tree and random graph reconstruction problem to coincide.
+In \cite{Restrepo} this condition was verified for symmetric models like colouring. }